rackerlabs/technical-blog/_posts/2019-05-22-an-overview-of-oracle-property-manager.md

 - Collect rent based on variable factors.

-There are specifically-designed forms to capture the necessary information about the property to be leased such as details, contacts, locations, insurance, and so on.
+There are specifically-designed forms to capture the necessary information about the property to be leased, such as details, contacts, locations, insurance, and so on.
 The following image shows a lease details form:

 ![Figure 3 - Lease details]({% asset_path 2019-05-22-an-overview-of-oracle-property-manager/Picture3.png %})

-Property Manager enables you to create the lease according to your business requirements.
+The Oracle Property Manager enables you to create the lease according to your business requirements.
 You can create a lease for the whole property, for a single floor, or for a single building.
 You can use the information that you enter to calculate the rent and share that information with other modules like Oracle